 What Whooping Cough is Really Like

-Back in the midst of pertussis’s grip on our household, I wrote:
+Back in the midst of the pertussis grip on our household, I wrote:

-“John is like a time bomb, you never know when he’ll cough and vomit…
+“John is like a time bomb, we never know when he’ll cough and vomit.”

-It was during this time when I had the unfortunate experience of blueberry smoothie making a return appearance after John had been enjoying our new review product, a Squooshi reusable food pouch (they’re back as sponsors again this month!), and wandered onto the carpet before I realized it.
+It was during this time when I had the unfortunate experience of blueberry smoothie making a return appearance, after John had been enjoying our new review product, a Squooshi reusable food pouch, and wandered onto the carpet before I realized it.

 I was pretty adept at knowing when the upchuck was coming – did I mention yet that he vomited or at least spit up about a dozen times a day?
 I caught some but not all of the green/blueberry smoothie.
-This natural carpet spot cleaner post was one of the first times I alluded to the whole saga, and that wasn’t even written until September.
+This natural carpet spot cleaner post was one of the first times I alluded to the whole saga, and that wasn’t even written until some months later.

 And how long does it really last?

-Somewhere around 7 weeks (or 49 days) I wrote down that whether or not the cough lasts a full 100 days, 50 days might as well be 100.
+Somewhere around 7 weeks (or 49 days).
+I wrote down that “50 days might as well be 100.”
 It feels long.
+Really, really long.

-On October 13th, I was still trying to tape John’s cough at night through the monitor to share in these posts, because it still had the “whoop” sound.
-I checked the calendar, and it turns out that’s exactly a frightening 100 days from July 5th, the first day symptoms appeared.
+Weeks into the cough, I was still trying to tape the sound of John at night through the monitor to share in these posts, because he still had the “whoop” sound.
+I checked the calendar, and it turns out that it was exactly a frightening 100 days from the start date when symptoms appeared.

 Symptoms of Whooping Cough